"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study using MRI scan to see how well chemotherapy is working in people with bowel cancer

-This study is looking at using a new type of MRI scan to see how well chemotherapy is working in people with bowel (colorectal) cancer.
+This study looked at a type of MRI scan to see how well chemotherapy worked for people with bowel (colorectal) cancer.

 The researchers think a new type of MRI scan, called a DW MRI scan, may work just as well at finding out about both of these.